GILBERT VERNON ELWIN 1895–1995

 Died in Guernsey in 1995, age 99

 Age 5 and living with father Henry 34, a printer and box manufacturer, mother Louisa, 30, both born in Nottingham brother Henry Fitz, 8, and a domestic servant Ada Alvey, 18.
 They lived at 82 Trent Boulevard, West Bridgford.

 Age 15 living with father Henry, 44, mother Louisa, 40 ,and brothers Henry Fitz, 18, who was also a clerk in father’s office, Frank Malcolm, 7, at school, and Reginald Charles, 4.
-They had two servants, one a mothers help and the other a general servant.
+They had two servants, one a mother’s help and the other a general servant.
 They were living at Bailey House, Water Lane, Radcliffe on Trent which had 11 rooms.
-He is employed as a clerk in father’s business of box manufacturer and printers
+He was employed as a clerk in father’s business of box manufacturer and printers